We aim to ensure that the website is always accessible to all, and we are constantly monitoring the accessibility of the site.

 However there are lots of people in lots of different departments adding content to the PCS website, and sometimes there may be occasions when accessibility guidelines are not adhered to as they should be.

 If you spot any content on the site that you feel could be presented in a more accessible way or find that any of the following information is incorrect or outdated please contact us.

 Changing the text size

-If you want more control over the text size you can control it through your internet browser.
+If you want more control over the text size and zoom level you can control it through your internet browser.